Frequently Asked Questions

 No, it is not required, but strongly emphasized as may be expected of any position within the music and recording industries.
-For Production & Technology emphasis students, a course called Musicianship for Recording Engineers is required for students not doing a minor in music.
+For Audio Production & Technology emphasis students, a course called Musicianship for Recording Engineers is required for students not doing a minor in music.
 Many students enrolled in the program are talented musicians and perform in their own bands and are involved in the Society for Electronic Music, the Student Songwriting Association, the Urban Music Society and the Christian Music Society.

 I am transferring into your program, how should I go about finding my advisor in the program?

 Your advisor will be assigned to you once you have declared your major as Recording Industry.
 This will be done through the College of Media and Entertainment Advising Center.